rumpelsepp/blog/content/blog/2016-08-03-use-virtualenv-in-fish.md

 (testenv) $
 ```

-CAUTION: Currently there seems to be a bug, since it generates a syntactically wrong
-         fish script.
-You have to fix line 58 in the generated fish script
-         (`$HOME/.venvs/testenv/bin/activate.fish`).
-Just remove the `$` sign...

 To disable a virtualenv just type `deactivate`.
 To remove a virtualenv remove the
 directory `$HOME/.venvs/VIRTUALENV`.
 There is no need for bloated wrapper scripts.